SELF-CONFESSION VS EXPLOITATION

 Location: Filmtheater ‘t Hoogt

 Privacy issues, confrontational self-portraits, camera scrutiny and the Internet as a public diary.

-Under the pressures of a modern, highly individualized world, the engagement with the Self represents a never ending source for cultural production, from the literary diary of the 19th century to personal video clips on the internet.
+Under the pressures of a modern, highly individualized world, the engagement with the Self represents a never-ending source for cultural production, from the literary diary of the 19th century to personal video clips on the internet.
 Today, websites such as YouTube or Facebook facilitate a new immediacy to make one’s intimate life public, and to share it with others.
-Although motivation varies – from searching for a common identity, to analyzing social practises or performing radical exposure –, we may question how these modes of self-expression relate to the process of their mediation, most prominently through film and video?
+Although motivation varies – from searching for a common identity to analyzing social practices or performing radical exposure –, we may question how these modes of self-expression relate to the process of their mediation, most prominently through film and video?
 What is the role of the camera, as it naturally shifts between being a tool of political commitment, a device for observation and control, an instrument of artistic imagination, or even an object of erotic desire?
 Against this background, Self-confession vs. Exploitation combines historical and contemporary films and video art, and selected clips from the internet.
 The program examines the ambivalent relationship between exposed privacy and intrusion, the integrity of the subject and the discerning gaze of the filmmaker or user.

 PROGRAM 1: SUBJECTIVITIES

 In this program, close depictions of leisure and home routines are juxtaposed with staged sessions that were to confront the privacy and self-control of the filmed person.
 Both procedures turn out to rather portray the respective filmmakers themselves, and their ways of expressing desire or challenging the power of their models.
 The screening of the films and videos will be interspersed with amateur clips from youtube.com.

 Eltern (Mutter/Vater), Friedl Kubelka (AT 1997/1999 5:00 min)